 Every time it makes a standalone decision, I will call the alternate class and await the outcome.
+In principle this seems most obvious but very sure both codes need to be unified...

 I will build my first test case simply from this.